erkexzcx/stalkerhek/README.md

 This software allows you to watch Stalker TV on VLC or Kodi and on multiple devices.
 It serves IPTV as M3U playlist and acts as a proxy.

-What does not work (yet):
-* restreaming `application/octet-stream` streams.
-2 devices will create 2 streams, not 1.
-* Stalker portal connection is somewhat barelly working, but it works in my case.

 # Advantages:

 Here are some advatages: